Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Window cleaning

-• HVAC function
+• HVAC operation

 • Plumbing

-• Pool care if applicable
+• Pool care, when applicable

 • Garage condition